SuperDyl/cookbook/README.md

 * Setup config with development vs production config
 * Setup website with config for server api
 * Add limit and offset to facades
-* Q: Should I have a recipe type that is simple and avoids joins?
-* Q: Could I batch calls using joins?